propeller-heads/tycho-protocol-sdk/protocol-testing/README.md

 # To run the full test, that will index from the protocol creation block to the latest:
 cargo run -- full --package "ethereum-balancer-v2"

+# Run tests on a specific chain.
+Default is Ethereum.
+# Make sure to set the RPC_URL environment variable to match the target network.
+cargo run -- range --package "base-aerodrome-slipstreams" --chain base

 # Clean up
 docker compose down
 ```